RodAli/algorithims/README.md

     git clone https://github.com/RodAli/algorithims.git
     ```

+2. You can use the Makefile to compile all the C programs into their own runnable executables.
-2. In your preferred terminal, navigate to the root directory of your local repo, run `make`.
-This should compile all the algorithms into machine code.
+In your preferred terminal, navigate to the root directory of your local repo and run:

+    ```bash
+    make
+    ```

 3. Compiled machine code should be outputted into folder called out.
 To run any program, lets say bubble sort, run: